Fremontodendron californicum: Description

 The plant is a flowering evergreen hardwood shrub or small multi-trunked tree, growing from 8-18 ft in height and 6-10 ft in width.

 The 1-5 cm leaves are olive to gray−green, fuzzy and flannel-like, palmately to pinnately lobed.
 The hairs covering the leaves are easily brushed off in human contact, and can be a skin and eye irritant.
+The bottom sides of the leaves are distinct with a velvety brown coating.

-The large flowers are 3.5-6 cm in diameter, a rich yellow, sometimes with orange, coppery, or reddish margins.
-They blossoms are borne in great showy masses, and tend to bloom one at a time.
+The large flowers are 3.5-6 cm in diameter, a rich yellow, sometimes with orange, coppery, or reddish margins surrounding the base.
+Their blossoms are borne in great showy masses, and tend to bloom one at a time.
 Each petal has an attractive, curved shape that comes to a point.

 Taxonomy

-Fremontodendron californicum is one of three species in the genus Fremontodendron, the others being Fremontodendron mexicanum and Fremontodendron decumbens.
+Fremontodendron californicum is one of three species in the genus Fremontodendron, the others being F. mexicanum and F. decumbens.